orchestrated-io/autonomous-identification/README.md

 1. Switch to the client directory: `cd client`
 1. Build the docker image: `docker build -t auto-id-client .`
 1. Set up an environment variable file:
-	* Copy the sample file: `cp env.list.sample env.list`
+	* Copy the sample file: `cp config/env.list.sample config/env.list`
-	* Edit `env.list` and enter the correct values for each of the environment variables
+	* Edit `config/env.list` and enter the correct values for each of the environment variables
 	* The `NPM_TOKEN` and `NPM_SCOPE` variables can be left blank when not using a private NPM repository for the auto-id keys
-1. Running the container: The basic run command is `docker run --env-file env.list auto-id-client ./scripts/get-login-url.sh`
+1. Running the container: The basic run command is `docker run --env-file config/env.list auto-id-client ./scripts/get-login-url.sh`
 	* For entropy file stored in S3 set the ENTROPY_ACCESS_ID, ENTROPY_SECRET_KEY and AUTO_ID_BUCKET environment variables
 	* For entropy file stored in NPM set the NPM_TOKEN and NPM_SCOPE environment variables
 1. The login url script will run and return a URL that can be used in a browser to open the `VISIT_URL`